isamert/scli/README.md

 - If [`urwid_readline`](https://github.com/rr-/urwid_readline/) is installed, all of its keybindings can be used in the message compose input field.

 ### Commands
-Commands can be entered by typing `:` following one of the commands below.
+Commands can be entered by typing `:` followed by one of the commands below.

 - `:edit` or `:e` lets you edit your message in your `$EDITOR`.
 - `:attach FILE_PATH` or `:a FILE_PATH` attaches given file to message.